ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Accessing the editor instance

-The `<ckeditor>` component provides all the functionality needed for most use cases.
-In cases where access to the full CKEditor 5 API is needed it is easy to get the editor with an additional step.
+The CKEditor 5 rich text editor component provides all the functionality needed for most use cases.
+When access to the full CKEditor 5 API is needed you can get the editor instance with an additional step.

-To do this create a template reference variable `#editor` pointing the `<ckeditor>` component:
+To do this, create a template reference variable `#editor` pointing to the `<ckeditor>` component:

 ```html
 <ckeditor #editor [editor]="Editor" ...></ckeditor>